TigerND/docker-mingw-steem/README.md

-# docker-mingw-steem
+## Steem compiled using MinGW

-Steem compiled using MinGW
+See [branches](https://github.com/TigerND/docker-mingw-steem/branches) for actual Dockerfiles.